Peppermint Shrimp (Lysmata boggessi)

-The peppermint shrimp (Lysmata boggessi) comes from the Florida Keys, Key West and the Gulf of Mexico where it prefers shallow reef habitats.
+The Monaco peppermint shrimp (Lysmata boggessi) comes from This specific species of aquacultured Peppermint Shrimp originates from the water of the Mediterranean and is particularly effective at consuming this pest anemone.
 It most commonly occurs on the roofs of caves and crevasses, but may also be found within vase sponges or on the blades of seagrass.

 Totally reef-safe and proven to consume glass anemones, it has for long been a favorite shrimp among marine aquarium enthusiasts.
 It is also important to note that this shrimp will not harm desirable anemone species.
 It cannot be safely kept with predatory fishes such as triggerfish, lionfish and hawkfish.
 Fairly social, it is somewhat less territorial than many other shrimp species.
 It regularly spawns in aquaria; though the young generally do not survive under typical aquarium conditions, they do provide a great source of nutrition for zooplanktivorous animals (e.g. many corals).
 In addition to being a sustainable alternative to wild-caught shrimp, it makes a great addition to any clean-up crew that will help to control and eliminate accumulations of solid organic waste.